MicrosoftDocs/SupportArticles-docs/support/azure/azure-container-registry/delete-operation-issues.md

 ## Issue 1: Unable to delete an empty repository

-When you try to delete an empty repository from the container registry, the following errors are thrown:
+When you try to delete an empty repository from a container registry, an error like the following one is thrown:

 - Error when using the Azure portal: